cornlab/summarizeOntDeletions/README.md

 ```

 ## preparation of the sample definition file
-An example sample definition file `sampleInfoExample.txt` is provided & corresponds to the ONT-seq data from K562 edited at HBB with CRISPR/Cas9 (./example/input/barcode02.fastq.gz).
+An example sample definition file (`sampleInfoExample.txt`) is provided & corresponds to the ONT-seq data from K562 edited at HBB with CRISPR/Cas9 (`./example/input/barcode02.fastq.gz`).

+The sample definition file is a 7-column text file specifying:

 #### sample information
 1.	sample name for output